FAQs

 Do birds need regular veterinary care?

 Yes, like all pets, birds need routine checkups with their local avian specialist.
-Checkup appointments enable birds to get the proper preventative care they need to remain healthy and the early detection of any health concerns.
+Checkup appointments enable birds to get the proper preventative care they need to remain healthy and to detect any health concerns as early as possible.
 They also provide the opportunity for your veterinary care team to offer guidance on your pet’s nutrition.

 What signs indicate that my bird needs to see a veterinarian?